aniltds/Amazon-Product-Review-Sentiment-Analysis/README.md

 o	For data balancing use SMOTE technique

-o	Tried different types of word embedding techniques and Machine Learning Models
+o	Used different types of word embedding methods (TF-IDF and Word2Vec)

+o Used Probablity based, Tree based and Ensambled machine learning models

+o Also tried using Simple RNN and LSTM deep learning models

-o	Have used macro avg metric as a model evaluation because of very high imbalance data issue
+o	For model evaluation used F1 macro avg metric because of very high imbalance data

+o For clustering similiar groups used Kmeans clustering

+o For Topic modelling used LDA and Non-Negative Matrix Factorization (NMF)